open-pioneer/trails-starter/docs/WaysToPatchAPackage.md

 Note that you can also "augment" your patch if you need to; simply re-execute `pnpm patch` for that package.

-You can also use `pnpm patch` to change arbitrary file in a package (not only source code), for example you can change a package's metadata by editing the `package.json` file.
+You can also use `pnpm patch` to change arbitrary files in a package (not only source code), for example you can change a package's metadata by editing the `package.json` file.

 ### Overriding a dependency